henneysq/meg-ahat/README.md

 pip install -r requirements.txt
 ```

+Note that the proprietary `libLEDController` package is not publicly available.

+### Portable-Git for DCCN MEG presentation PC

+Git is not installed on the DCCN MEG presentation PC, which is why the path to a (portable) Git executable can be set with `util.set_git_executable_path`.
+Some additional GitPython wrappers are also contained in `util`.

+## Quick-Start Guide

+Two scripts are provided in the root directory to prepare, run, and save outputs for the experiments.
+Update the `SUB`, `SES`, and `RUN` constants appropriately before executing the script.
 ## Structure

 Control of the two experiments, trial condition randomisation, and progress monitoring is implemented with the two classes
 `experiment_management.experiment_manager_va.ExperimentManagerVA` and `experiment_management.experiment_manager_wm.ExperimentManagerWM` for the VA- and WM-experiments, respectively.
 Internally, they are built on a common parent class `experiment_management.experiment_manager_base.ExperimentManagerBase` which handles most of the shared data- and experiment flow management.

+Experimental settings such as durations, blocks, repetitions etc. are configured manually in `experiment_management.experiment_va_settings.py` and `experiment_management.experiment_wm_settings.py` for the VA and WM experiments, repectively.
+These are loaded by the manager classes.

-## Quick-Start Guide
+## Experiment Triggers

-Two scripts are provided in the root directory to prepare, run, and save outputs for the experiments.
-Update the `SUB`, `SES`, and `RUN` constants appropriately before executing the script.
+Serial interface with the BITSI trigger system is controlled by the `experiment_management.experiment_trigger.ExperimentTrigger`.
+The experiment managers use this to send distinct `uint8` trigger codes for each event in a trial.
+NOTE: TODO

 ## Advanced Options